SUPPORTING POLYAMOROUS RELATIONSHIPS

 Finding support who affirms non-monogamous love can be critical to supporting your long term connection.

-Most of my couples come to me after having frustrating experiences with therapists who intentionally or accidentally invalidate their relationship structure- suggesting there is something wrong with their partnership if they aren't monogamous.
+Most of my clients come to me after having frustrating experiences with therapists who intentionally or accidentally invalidate their relationship structure- suggesting there is something wrong with their partnership if they aren't monogamous.

 They're relieved to know I have experience and expertise in this field and will not judge your decision to be in an open relationship.